Tail behavior and almost sure growth rate of supOU processes: Almost sure growth

 The lower bound follows similarly as above.
 Pick $\varepsilon' > 0$ such that $\overline \lambda(\varepsilon') > 0$, and let

 Then $(\Lambda(A_n'))_n$ are iid Poisson random variables, and

 \end{proof}

-\textbf{Acknowledgement.} DG was partially supported by the Croatian Science Foundation (HRZZ) grant Scaling in Stochastic Models (IP-2022-10-8081).
+\textbf{Acknowledgement.} We are grateful to the anonymous referees for helpful comments and suggestions.
+DG was partially supported by the Croatian Science Foundation (HRZZ) grant Scaling in Stochastic Models (IP-2022-10-8081).
 PK was supported by the J\'{a}nos Bolyai Research Scholarship of the Hungarian Academy of Sciences, and by the NKFIH grant FK124141.